HEPTACOM/heptaconnect-docs/docs/playground/first-time/001-with-shopware-6.md

 * **database** – `heptaconnect_shopware_platform`

 When this differs from your available database you can change an environment variable to override the default connection.
 ```shell
 DATABASE_URL=mysql://root:root@localhost:3306/heptaconnect_shopware_platform
 ```
+Either change the entry in the `shopware-platform/.env` or `export` that statement for a single shell session.

 ## Set up the playground